physrisk/website-source/articles/2022/wireless-mouse-battery-problem.md

 video is from the 2020 spring semester and in it I explore service time of a wireless mouse with two batteries.

-For detailed problem statement and solution see the recording on Youtube.
+For detailed problem statement and the solution see the recording on Youtube.
-Though, notably, the sound quality of the recording was not as good.
-Or you can find more details on GitHub, too (check out
+Though, notably, the sound quality of the recording was not good.
+You can also find more details on GitHub, too (check out
 <https://github.com/akononovicius/NMI-coding-session-archive/tree/main/2020-battery-problem>).

 [youtube v="6BW92AzCNeY"]